pdnt/fastapi-app/README.md

+# FastAPI Social Media App

-fastapi-app is a full-fledged, fictitious social media app created using FastAPI.
+**fastapi-app** is a fully functional, fictitious social media application built using FastAPI.

-The application is composed of four routes that allow a person to create a user, authenticate, create a post, view other posts, and vote for them.
-This API implements serialization/deserialization, schema validation, and models.
+The application consists of four routes enabling users to perform actions such as creating a user account, authentication, posting content, viewing other posts, and voting on them.
+It incorporates features such as serialization/deserialization, schema validation, and database models.

-Data is stored in a PostgreSQL database, which is managed using SQLAlchemy, and alembic as a database migration tool.
+Data storage is managed using a PostgreSQL database, leveraging SQLAlchemy for ORM functionality and alembic for seamless database migrations.

-**Unit testing** is performed using the pytest framework.
+Unit testing is conducted using the pytest framework to ensure the reliability and correctness of the application.

+## Deployment

-The application was successfully deployed on:
+The application has been successfully deployed on multiple platforms:

--   DigitalOcean, using NGINX to handle SSL termination.
+- **DigitalOcean**: Utilizing NGINX for SSL termination.
--   Heroku.
+- **Heroku**: Deployed to Heroku's cloud platform.
--   Ubuntu Server running on an LXC container over Proxmox on my local server.
+- **Ubuntu Server**: Hosted on an LXC container via Proxmox on a local server.

+## CI/CD Pipeline

-A CI/CD Pipeline is created using GitHub Actions.
+A robust CI/CD pipeline has been established using GitHub Actions:

-**Continuous integration** is achieved by creating a testing environment that accesses our environment variables (which are saved as environment secrets) and creating a runner that pulls our code and executes the necessary steps to ensure our application can run.
+- **Continuous Integration (CI)**: A testing environment is created to access environment variables securely stored as secrets.
+A runner is configured to pull the latest code and execute necessary tests, ensuring the application's functionality.
-As an extra step, a docker image is built and pushed to Docker Hub.
+- **Continuous Delivery (CD)**: Docker images are built and pushed to Docker Hub, facilitating deployment.
-**Continuous delivery** is implemented by deploying our application to Heroku.

 ## Routes

+### Auth
-****Auth:**** Allows a user to authenticate into their account using their email and password.
+Allows users to authenticate into their account using their email and password.
+An access token is generated, authorizing user actions for a configurable duration.
+Invalid credentials trigger an appropriate error message.
-An access token is created, which authorizes the user to perform actions for x amount of minutes.
-This number can be changed under your environment variables.
-If one of the credentials is incorrect, a message will be returned indicating that the credentials are invalid.

-****User:**** Allows a person to create a user.
-OAuth2PasswordBearer is used to let FastAPI know that we are creating a security schema.
+### User
-JWT is used to encode the user and the password, using the HS256 algorithm.
-The password is hashed and the output is stored in a PostgreSQL database.
+Enables users to create accounts securely.
+OAuth2PasswordBearer ensures a robust security schema, with JWT used to encode user credentials.
+Passwords are securely hashed and stored in the PostgreSQL database.

-****Post:**** It's used to create posts, which consist of two fields, title and content.
-The schema is also formed by:
-- published: Boolean that defines if the post was published.
-It's set to TRUE.
+### Post
+Facilitates the creation of posts, comprising title and content fields.
+Additional post attributes include:

+- **published**: Boolean indicating post publication status.
-- id: Provides a unique identifier for the post.
+- **id**: Unique identifier for each post.
-- created_at: Exact date of the creation of the post.
+- **created_at**: Timestamp indicating post creation time.
-- owner_id: Links the post to the unique ID of the user that created it.
+- **owner_id**: Links posts to the unique user ID of their creator.
-- owner: Provides a relationship between two mapped classes (Post and User).
+- **owner**: Establishes a relationship between post and user entities.

-A user can only create posts under their unique ID and can't delete posts of which they are not the owner.
+Users can only create posts associated with their unique ID and cannot delete posts owned by others.

+### Vote
-**Vote:** Allows a user to add and remove a vote on a post.
-Users can vote on their posts and can't remove a vote from a post if they don't currently have a vote on a post.
-Users can't add multiple votes to the same post.
+Enables users to add or remove votes on posts.
+Users can vote on their posts and are restricted from adding multiple votes to the same post or removing votes they haven't cast.

+## Acknowledgements

-This project is the result of a 19-hour comprehensive course by freeCodeCamp on Python API development.
+This project is the culmination of a comprehensive 19-hour [Python API development course](https://www.freecodecamp.org/news/creating-apis-with-python-free-19-hour-course/) offered by freeCodeCamp.